AyubTouba/AyubTouba/README.md

 Software engineer
 -----------------

 I'm a passionate software engineer with over a decade of experience across various domains.
-In recent years, I've specialized in high-load fullStack projects, Js frameworks, and platform development
+In recent years, I've specialized in fullStack projects, Js frameworks, and platform development

 * 🌍  I'm based in Paris
 * 🖥️  See my portfolio at [Ayoubtouba](http://ayoubtouba.com/)